PGBSean/Surface-Pro-5-OpenCore/README.md

 + Thanks to @Xiashangning for the BigSurface kext.
 This makes the type cover, touch, stylus works flawlessly on this machine!
 > Post-install [procedure](https://github.com/Xiashangning/IPTSDaemon) is required.
 + Thanks to @jlempen for adding microSD card support to the system, and eventually worked on this machine.
-+ Thanks to @0xFireWolf for your amazing `RealtekCardReader` project for bringing microSD card support.
++ Thanks to @0xFireWolf for your amazing `RealtekCardReader` project which brings microSD card support.

 ## Screenshot
 <img width="1368" alt="image" src="https://github.com/PGBSean/Surface-Pro-5-OpenCore/assets/97381104/6b836385-6148-4c61-88de-3711c060a834">